Syncfusion AI Assistant

 • Toolbar - Inject this module to use Toolbar feature.

-These modules should be injected into the services section of the component as shown below:
+These modules should be injected into the services section of the component.

 Additional feature modules are available here.